-I made my own bookshelf insert from a miniature kit in the past, and talked about stores selling them before, but what if you want to make them DIY?
+I made my own book nook shelf insert DIY from a miniature kit in the past, and talked about stores selling them before, but would you know how to make a book nook yourself?

 Well, today I am going to try and walk you through how to make these fantastic pieces of mini art that look amazing on your real-life bookshelf, so let’s just dive straight into things!

 First: Which Materials Do You Need To Make A DIY Book Nook ?

 Here’s a little list of the things that you could need to build a book nook, but it’s not restricted to/or you could want to use fewer materials.
 So what can I make a book nook out of?

 - For the base, any of these basic materials could do the trick: cardboard, PVC board, foam board, or wood.